FormidableLabs/formideploy/README.md

 * gitUserName:   Travis CI User
 ```

+#### Serve an Archive

 * [ ] TODO: Serve archive

+#### Deploy an Archive

 * [ ] TODO: Deploy (rollback) archive

+Some complexities worth mentioning:

+* **Rolling back**: Our archives only contain files from the build (typically `dist`).
+This means things like redirects, metadata, cache settings, etc. are not contained usefully in the archive.
+Accordingly, the pristine way to do a rollback is also to checkout the source repo (lander or base website) at the deployed hash found in the archive file name at `GIT_SHA` and in metadata headers at `git-sha`.

 [npm_img]: https://badge.fury.io/js/formideploy.svg
 [npm_site]: http://badge.fury.io/js/formideploy